 1. Monkey Mia Dolphins

 Monkey Mia is renowned for its wild dolphin experience, but you may also see dugongs, sharks, rays, turtles, sea snakes, and a variety of fish in the water.
-It is one of the world’s greatest wildlife interaction experiences and attracts more than 100,000 visitors annually.
+It attracts more than 100,000 visitors annually.

 It will take about twenty minutes to drive the 24 km from Denham to Monkey Mia on a sealed road.
 I recommend arriving early (around 7-7.10 am) to get a spot on the first row of the beach.
 At this time, there isn’t usually a queue at the kiosk, so you can pay and drive straight in.
 Once parked, follow signs to the boardwalk, where there are two queues; one for the beach and one for the jetty.
-The beach had better views, so I would queue along the boardwalk that accesses the beach.
+The beach had better views, so queue along the boardwalk that accesses the beach.

 The experience starts at about 7.45 am when a guide comes onto the beach and tells you what to expect and about the history of Monkey Mia.

 Wild Indo-Pacific bottlenose dolphins have visited the shallows at Monkey Mia for over 50 years due to being fed by fishers returning to Monkey Mia.
 Researchers began studying the dolphins in 1984 and found that the mortality rate among the calves of beach-visiting dolphins was significantly higher than that of other dolphins in Shark Bay.
 The high mortality rate was attributed to overfeeding and the dolphins spending too much time at the beach rather than looking after their young.